 ‘The Cloud Is So Heavy’

 It’s not just healthcare professionals and teachers who are packing up and leaving.
 Puerto Rico’s migration problem has touched nearly every industry, with workers from across the island hopping on a one-way flight to growing Puerto Rican communities in Florida, Texas and New York.
 In 2013, an estimated 74,000 people left for the mainland of the United States.
-The median age of those leaving was 28.5, according to government statistics.
+The median age of those leaving was 28.5 years old, according to government statistics.

 Life in Puerto Rico can be difficult for those struggling to make ends meet.
 The price of shipping goods to the island has driven up the cost of living for residents who earn low wages.
 Compared to the U.S. mainland, food costs roughly 23 percent more and utilities cost a staggering 85 percent more, according to the Council for Community and Economic Research, a Virginia-based institute that analyzes cost of living data.
 The unemployment rate was 12.4 percent in May.